Skip to the content.

 IMG_3938

 My research interests lie at the intersection of quantitative economic history and political economy, with a particular focus on the rise of political extremism in 20th-century Germany.
-In my dissertation, I investigate how economic deprivation and party strategies, such as targeted repressive violence, contributed to the rise of the Nazi party before 1933.

 You can find my CV here and get in contact at reiskemonique@gmail.com.